 3) Upgrade Your Deck

 If you’re lucky enough to already have a deck in your backyard, there are a lot of things you can do to keep it looking fresh and inviting.

 The first thing you should do is clean, repair and stain your deck.
 Fix any problems it may have, and use a power washer to really get it clean.
 Then pick your favourite shade of stain and take your time staining the deck.
 Put in the effort to do it properly, and you’ll see the difference.
 After it’s stained, consider using a wood brightener to make it look like new.

 Major backyard renovations that will be worth the effort.

 1) Plant a Shrub Fence

-Landscaping is definitely a larger renovation for your backyard, but will be worth the effort.
+Landscaping can definitely be a larger project, but it will likely also be worth the effort.

-If you need some privacy in your outdoor space, planting big shrubs around the perimeter of the yard to create walls is a great way to get it.
+If you need some privacy in your outdoor space, planting big shrubs or cedars around the perimeter of the yard to create “walls” is a great way to get it.
 They also have the added benefit of making your yard look crisp and put-together.
-Just make sure that you know your city or homeowners' association’s rules regarding fence heights before you undertake this project.
+Just make sure that you know your city or homeowners’ association’s rules and possible restrictions before you undertake this type of project.

 You may have a certain kind of plant in mind for your backyard, but if you don’t have the right soil or growing conditions, it’s not going to flourish.
 Finding the right plants for your yard is a great way to amp up the wow factor in your outdoor space without too much effort each year.
 It just takes an investment of time at the beginning to establish those roots.